About us – A worldwide service

 A pair of clouded leopards was sent from a private breeding-center in the U.S.A to a zoo in Tokyo.

-We located a zoo in the Netherlands that was willing to donate a male Indian rhinoceros to a zoo in South-East Asia to complete a pair.
+A zoo in the Netherlands that was willing to donate a male Indian rhinoceros to a zoo in South-East Asia to complete a pair.
 International Zoo Services provided the crate and arranged for its transport.

 White lions are rarely seen in zoos.
 We relocated a white lion from a private collection in Africa to a governmental zoo in the U.S.A.